-The deep sea dwelling blue Lord has been known as the protector of the realms.
-Legend has it that whenever the earth needs to rid itself of the evil, Lord Vishnu is born in a particular form to eradicate the evil.
+The deep sea-dwelling blue Lord has been known as the protector of the realms.
+Legend has it that whenever the earth needs to rid itself of evil, Lord Vishnu is born in a particular form to eradicate the evil.
 Whether it be the Maryada Purusha Sri Rama or the perfect personality Sri Krishna, there have been forms in every Yuga.

 - Matsya, Kurma, Varaha, Narasimha in Satya Yuga